lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 ct is the ciphertext output from the Encapsulate function.

 For ease of explanation we say that Alice wants to send a KEM-authenticated message to Bob.
+This message flow assumes that Bob possesses the  public KEM key of Alice.
 Alice can be the initiator of a PKI management operation or the responder, see Appendix E.

 Generic Message Flow:

 ~~~~
 Step# Alice                                Bob
-  1                                        validate Alice’s
-                                             certificate, if provided
-                                           perform KEM Encapsulate
+  1                                        perform KEM Encapsulate
-                        <- KemCiphertext <-
+                      <- KemCiphertextInfo <-
   2   perform KEM Decapsulate
       perform key derivation
       format message with
         MAC-based protection
                       ->      message      ->
   3                                        perform key derivation
                                            verify MAC-based
                                              protection